Spanish miracle

 The Spanish economic miracle (milagro económico español) refers to a period of exceptionally rapid development and growth across all major areas of economic activity in Spain during the latter part of the Francoist regime, 1959 to 1974, in which GDP averaged a 6.5 percent growth rate per year, and was itself part of a much longer period of an above average GDP growth rate from 1951 to 2007.
 The economic boom came to an end with the 1970s international oil and stagflation crises that disrupted the industrialised world although several scholars have argued that "liabilities accumulated during years of frenzied pursuit of economic development" were in fact to blame for the slow economic growth of the late 1970s.

 Initiation of boom

-After a very slow recovery from the devastation of the civil war of 1936-1939, the "economic miracle" was initiated by the reforms promoted by a group of economic "technocrats" who, with the backing of Francisco Franco, put in place new policies for the economic development of Spain.
+After a very slow recovery from the devastation of the Spanish Civil War of 1936–1939, the "economic miracle" was initiated by the reforms promoted by a group of economic "technocrats" who, with the backing of Francisco Franco, put in place new policies for the economic development of Spain.
 The "technocrats", many of whom were members of Opus Dei, were a new breed of politician that had replaced the old Falangist guard.
-They abandoned a policy of autarky and implemented "development plans" which saw the liberalization of trade and the rapid growth of industry.
+They abandoned a policy of autarky and implemented "development plans" which saw the liberalization of trade and the rapid growth of industry, coupled with the normalization of diplomatic ties with the United States and the United Nations after a period of initial isolation from the aftermath of World War II and diplomatic ostracism for its pro-Axis but neutral stance.
 From 1960 to 1975, Spain enjoyed the second highest growth rate in the world, behind only Japan, and grew to become the ninth largest economy in the world.